Nokia tune

-The Nokia tune (also called Grande Valse) is a phrase from a composition for solo guitar, Gran Vals, composed in 1902 by the Spanish classical guitarist and composer Francisco Tárrega.
-It has been associated with Finnish corporation Nokia since the 1990s, becoming the first identifiable musical ringtone on a mobile phone.
+The Nokia tune is a phrase from a composition for solo guitar, Gran Vals, composed in 1902 by the Spanish classical guitarist and composer Francisco Tárrega.
+It has been associated with Finnish corporation Nokia since the 1990s, becoming the first identifiable musical ringtone on a mobile phone; Nokia selected an excerpt to be used as its default ringtone.

+While the ringtone initially shipped as monophonic, this was eventually replaced with polyphonic and audio versions, as a result of evolving mobile technology.
+It is written in the key of A major.

 History

 In 1992, Nokia used Francisco Tárrega's Gran Vals as the background music in a commercial for the Nokia 1011.
 The excerpt of Gran Vals used includes the phrase that would later be used for the Nokia tune ringtone.
-In 1993 Anssi Vanjoki, then-executive vice president of Nokia, brought the whole Gran Vals to Lauri Kivinen (then-head of corporate communications) and together they selected the excerpt that became "Nokia tune".
+In 1993 Anssi Vanjoki, then-executive vice president of Nokia, showed the entirety of Gran Vals to Lauri Kivinen (then-head of corporate communications) and together they selected the excerpt that became "Nokia tune".
 The excerpt is taken from measures (bars) 13–16 of the piece.

-The Nokia tune first appeared on the Nokia 2110 released in 1994, under the name ringtone Type 7, showing that it was just one of the normal ringtones.
-The tune's original name varied in the ringtone list, listed as Type 13 on some phones, or Type 5 on others.
+The Nokia tune first appeared on the Nokia 2110 released in 1994, under the name ringtone Type 5, showing that it was just one of the normal ringtones.
+The tune's original name varied in the ringtone list, listed as Type 13 on some phones, or Type 8 on others.
 In December 1997 with the introduction of the Nokia 6110, ringtones were each given a specific name, and the tune received the name "Grande valse".
 Some later Nokia phones (e.g. some 3310s) still used Type 7 as the name of the Nokia tune.
 In 1998, "Grande valse" was renamed to "Nokia tune" and effectively became Nokia's flagship ringtone.